UKCloud/documentation/articles/shared/shared-how-install-rhui-vm-3.md

 ### Intended audience

 This article is intended for customers who have migrated to RHUI v3.
+If you need information for RHUI 2, see [*How to install and use Red Hat Update Infrastructure (RHUI 2)*](shared-how-install-rhui-vm.md).

 ## Prerequisites